hileamlak/Game-assets-with-blender/README.md

 # Game-assets-with-blender
-making game character, weapons and tools with blender
+making game character, weapons and tools with blender and presenting them as a plugin using python.